scwimbush/Printrboard-HID-Arduino-IDE-Support/README.md

 # Printrboard-HID-Arduino-IDE-Support
 **Printrboard HID Arduino IDE Support for Arduino 1.6ish**

 This is an assembly of files taken from PJRC's Teensyduino distribution (https://pjrc.com/teensy/td_download.html) combined with the LUFA HID bootloader and uploader for the Printrboard courtesy of Lincomatic (http://blog.lincomatic.com/?p=548), together with a minor rewrite of the Arduino boards.txt file, to facilitate compatibility with recent versions of the Arduino IDE.
-It has undergone limited testing with Arduino 1.6.8; notes of your experiences with other versions from 1.5 onwards, either here or on the RepRap wiki would be welcomed.
+It has undergone limited testing with Arduino 1.6.8; notes of your experiences with other versions from 1.5 onwards, either here or on the RepRap wiki would be welcomed. *Note user Daniel971 has reported issues with Arduino 1.6.11, so it may be best to stick with 1.6.8 if you want to try this, or be prepared to make some edits.*

 To use, copy the printrboard folder to your Arduino hardware folder and restart the Arduino IDE.
 You will also require the HID bootloader on your Printrboard, which is included and can be flashed directly from the IDE (UNTESTED).